Key Takeaways

 Broad utility is crucial, and for embedded analytics that includes:

-• A variety of visualization types, such as KPIs, tabular data tables, and heatmaps
+- Variety of visualizations, such as KPIs, tabular data tables, and heatmaps

 Inadequate In-House Expertise